distribution/distribution/docs/spec/api.md

 response result, lexical ordering and encoding of the `Link` header are identical to that of catalog pagination.

+### Listing Repository Manifests

+It may be necessary to list all manifest descriptors under a given repository.
+The list of all manifest descriptors can be retrieved with the following request:

+    GET /v2/<name>/manifests/

+The response will be in the following format:

+    200 OK
+    Content-Type: application/json

+    {
+        "name": <name>,
+		"descriptors": [
+    		{
+    			"mediaType": <mediaType,
+      		 	"size": <size>,
+      		 	"digest": <digest>
+      		 }
+     	]
+    }

 ### Deleting an Image

 An image may be deleted from the registry via its `name` and `reference`.
 A